fire2234/Fullbright-for-FNAF-VR/README.md

 This will restore the game view as normal.

-# Development completely stopped, this will be the end of 3Dmigoto fullbright for FNAF HW, follow the method above to access the vanilla fullbright.
-# Fullbright-for-FNAF-VR
 This Mod provides Fullbright using Unreal Engine Console .

-INSTRUCTIONS:

 Download everything here, put the contents in one folder, run 3Dmigoto.exe as admin.
 # FOR MOD MENU (CURRENTLY BROKEN) :